 Films — Animated

 - Syndrome from The Incredibles doesn't automatically assume No One Could Survive That when Mr Incredible falls off the cliff into a waterfall.
 He throws a grenade after him to make sure.
 And then sends down some weird scanning drone to scan for Mr. Incredible's hopefully dead body.
 The collection of superhero skeletons in the cave show that this has worked before.
 Doesn't work, but full marks for effort.
-If he was fully Genre Savvy, he would have then killed his secretary after practically letting her die.
+If he was smarter, he would have then killed his secretary after practically letting her die.
 And not worn a cape, and realized the problem with his plan to have his hyper-intelligent, self-aware, learning killer robot roll over in defeat for him.
 In short, Syndrome is very Dangerously Genre Savvy, but he's also arrogant and overly theatrical, and sometimes these two traits will overrule his common sense and make him do something purely for the spectacle and/or ego boost.
 This leads directly to his downfall.

-- One of his mooks was decently Genre Savvy as well.
+- One of his mooks was decently intelligent as well.
 The one hunting Violet used dirt to find her hiding in water, and was stopped from shooting her dead only when Dash intervened.